Career and Technical Education:

 Affective, Relationships/Leadership

-FCCLA is the Career and Technical Student Organization (CTSO) for Family and Consumer Science (FCS) and Human Services programs and is available to any student who has taken a course in FCS.
-Minnesota FCCLA promotes personal growth and leadership development through Family and Consumer Sciences education.
+FCCLA is the Career and Technical Student Organization (CTSO) for Hospitality, Design, and Entertainment and is available to any student who has taken a course in Hospitality, Design, and Entertainment.
+Minnesota FCCLA promotes personal growth and leadership development through Hospitality, Design, and Entertainment Education.
 State membership as of 2022 was more than 2,973 students in 54 FCCLA chapters.

 Essential elements include: leadership development opportunities through student organizations or other means.